 Ground Penetrating Radar

-Ground Penetrating Radar (GPR) is used as an sub-surface imaging tool in a similar manner to airborne radar.
+Ground Penetrating Radar is used as a sub-surface imaging tool in a similar manner to airborne radar.
 Short pulses of electromagnetic energy are fired into the ground and reflect off the buried features.
-These reflections are recorded and a image of the sub-surface environment is developed as the radar is moved across the ground.
+These reflections are recorded and an image of the sub-surface environment is developed as the radar is moved across the ground.
 The Applied & Environmental Geophysics group have applied this technique to a wide range of applications including pro-glacial sediment mapping, site characterisation, void location and archaeological studies.